The 5 Layers Of Earth’s Atmosphere – What They Are And Their Characteristics

-When looking at the sky on a cloud-free day, one will see what seems to be a continuous piece of blue sky.
-But the atmosphere actually consists of five distinct layers, each with its own characteristics.
+If you look at the sky on a cloud-free day, you will observe what seems to be a continuous piece of blue sky.
+However, Earth's atmosphere consists of five different layers, each with its own characteristics.

 The 5 Layers Of The Atmosphere